 Are you sensing my attitude needs adjustment too?
 No worries, I also ordered a chakra bracelet to wear while I’m smudging.
 It will heal my seven chakras, but that is a blog of a different color.

 Stay posted.
 I’ll let you know how it goes.
-But if I find something else sitting in the butter, we’ll have up our smudging game and hire a shaman.
+But if I find something else sitting in the butter, we’ll have to up our smudging game and hire a shaman.